CE-Programming/toolchain/docs/libraries/graphx.rst

     #include <graphx.h>

-The :code:`graphx` library implements efficient graphics routines from everything to drawing sprites, shapes, and tilemaps.
+The :code:`graphx` library implements efficient graphics routines for everything from drawing sprites to shapes and tilemaps.
 This allows a programmer to easily add quality graphics to their program without needing to worry about the low-level implementation details.

 .. contents:: :local: